-Cookie Monster loves cookies and would really love this stuffed cookies recipe!
-Blue and made with chocolate chips, white chips, Chips Ahoy and OREOs, these are what Cookie Monster dreams about at night.
+Cookie Monster Stuffed Cookies are absolutely delicious!
+The recipe is blue for Cookie Monster and made with chocolate chips, white chips, Chips Ahoy and OREOs, these are what Cookie Monster dreams about at night.

 - butter, only slightly softened, see Top Tip below